Akash-116/Redplag2/README.md

 * We have used **Angular** for the frontend.
 * For the authentication part we used **Firebase** and were successful in
   * Restricting access for non-authenticated users.
-  * Sending Email verifications to activate account and link to change password.
+  * Sending Email verifications to activate account and also in case of change-password request.
-  * Storing all the user data in our firebase account.
+  * Storing the user data in our google-firebase account.
+  * The token details are stored in the local storage of the browser, rather than the frontend, maintaing privacy of the user.
-* For **Upload** and **Download** we have used **Django REST API** framework and **Python** as backend and
+* For **Upload** and **Download** functionality, we've used **Django REST-API** framework and **Python** as backend and
-  * When a zip file is uploaded, it is stored in the **media** folder.
-Now the zip file is unzipped and sent to the **unzipped** folder in the same directory.
+  * When a zip-file is uploaded, it's constituents are stored in the **unzipped** folder.
+Instead, if a stub-code file is uploaded, it is placed in the **stubcode** directory.
-  * For now we are just giving out the same zip file uploaded when the download button is clicked, we will change this later when our part-1 implementation is also done.
+  * The processing of the files, begin as soon as the zip-file is uploaded (The user is given choice (on the website) as to how to process the files, whether text or cpp, whether with stub or without).
+The results of the Plagiarism checking, are then stored in the **rpoutput** directory.
+  * A visualisation image is sent to the front end, which displays it on the website, as soon as the user uploads the zip-file.
+  * A download button is enabled, which then downloads the appropriate file (either a .png or a .csv file) from the backend.

 # Instructions for the User (How to use)